dbp/website/essays/2018-01-01-home-backups.markdown

   which is annoyingly similarly named to a much older backup tool called [Duplicity](http://duplicity.nongnu.org/) (there also seems to be another tool called [Duplicati](https://github.com/duplicati/duplicati), which I haven't tried.
-Couldn't backup tools get more creative?
+Couldn't backup tools get more creative with names?
 How about calling a tool "albatross"?).
 It's also annoyingly _not_ free software, but for personal use, the command-line version (which is the only version that I would be using) _is_ free-as-in-beer.
 I actually settled on this after trying and failing to use (actually open-source) competitors:

     First, I tried the aforementioned [Duplicity](http://duplicity.nongnu.org/)
     (using its friendly frontend [duply](http://duply.net/)).
 I actually was